TebogoYungMercykay/Artificial-Intelligence-In-Java/GeneticAlgorithm x GA + LS/README.md

 - **Date**: 27 April 2024
 - **Challenge**: Knapsack Problem

+## Introduction: Knapsack Problem

+The Knapsack Problem is a well-known problem in computer science and combinatorial optimization.
+The problem involves choosing a set of items, each with a specific weight and value, to maximize the total value while ensuring the total weight does not exceed a given limit (the capacity of the knapsack).

+The problem can be mathematically defined as follows:

+Given:

+- A set of items, denoted as I = {1, 2, ..., n}
+- Each item, denoted as i, has a weight, denoted as w_i, and a value, denoted as v_i
+- A knapsack with a maximum weight capacity, denoted as W

+The goal is to:

+- Find a subset, denoted as S, of items that maximizes the total value, denoted as sum(v_i for i in S)
+- Ensure the total weight, denoted as sum(w_i for i in S), does not exceed the knapsack's capacity, W

 ## Configuration Descriptions

 The initial configuration values for both the Genetic Algorithm (GA) and the Genetic Algorithm + Ant Colony Optimization (GA + ACO) were obtained from relevant literature and used as starting points for parameter tuning.
 The final values used were determined through a process of experimentation and tuning to optimize the performance of the algorithms on the Knapsack problem.